bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-"Short description of the functional requirements, driving forces, extract (or abstract) of requirements.
-Link to (hopefully existing) requirements documents (with version number and information where to find it)."

-The functional requirements for PictShare, based on the BRD and presentations, can be summarized as follows:
+The functional requirements for PictShare can be summarized as follows:

 * User Profiles: Ability for users to create and manage personal profiles, connect with others, and curate collections of images.
 * Image Sharing: Feature to share images with the community, including tagging and social media integration.